Spectrally resolved cosmic rays: II -- Momentum-dependent cosmic ray diffusion drives powerful galactic winds: Outflows

 The fact that the central region with the highest gas densities coincides with an overdensity of low-energy CRs illustrates the difference between the steady-state CR distribution (see figure~5 of \citealt{EnsslinEtAl2007}) used in grey approaches and the spectrally resolved cooling of CRs.
 Below a momentum of $\sim1\,\mathrm{GeV}~c^{-1}$ the Coulomb cooling rate increases strongly with a scaling of approximately $p^{-1.9}$ \citepalias{GirichidisEtAl2020} so that low-energy CRs cool fastest in the centre.
 Because we still find a relative overdensity of low-energy CRs in comparison to GeV CRs, we conclude that the net cooling of the spectrally resolved CRs is less efficient in comparison to the assumed steady-state cooling of grey approaches.

 To investigate which CR energies are responsible for the outflow, we pursue two different routes.
 First, we focus on the outflow front that is launched above and below the centre of the galaxy.
 In Fig.~\ref{fig:profiles-including-spectral-energies} we show the vertical profiles within a cylinder of radius $5\,\mathrm{kpc}$, centred on the galaxy.
-From bottom to top we show the density profile, the vertical velocity $\varv_z$ and the individual CR energies (colour coded).
-In the left-hand panel we depict the situation after $200\,\mathrm{Myr}$ while the right-hand panel shows a later time ($t=500\,\mathrm{Myr}$).
-The dip in the velocity profiles towards negative velocities marks the front between infalling and outflowing/stationary material.
-This transition coincides with the peak energy and the steepest energy gradient of CR energies between 10 and 100\,GeV~$c^{-1}$.
-At the early time the profiles nearly lie on top of each other and are difficult to distinguish.
-At the later time CRs with different momenta separate and we identify CRs with momentum bins centred on $p_i=18$ and $56\,\mathrm{GeV}~c^{-1}$ to be primarily responsible for driving the outflow.
+From bottom to top we show the density profile, the vertical velocity $\varv_z$, the individual CR energies as well as the individual outward pointing accelerations (colour coded).
+In the left-hand panels we depict the situation after $200\,\mathrm{Myr}$ while the right-hand panels show a later time ($t=500\,\mathrm{Myr}$).
+The dip in the velocity profiles towards negative values marks the front between infalling and outflowing/stationary material.
+This transition coincides with the peak energy and the largest acceleration by CRs with energies between 30 and 100\,GeV~$c^{-1}$.
+At the early time the energy profiles nearly lie on top of each other and are difficult to distinguish.
+However, the acceleration peak of the CRs between 30 and 100\,GeV~$c^{-1}$ is clearly visible.
+At the later time CRs with different momenta separate and we identify two maxima in the acceleration profiles.
+One that drives the outflow front ($10-100\,$GeV~$c^{-1}$) and one that supports the disc ($\lesssim$GeV~$c^{-1}$).

 Second, the kinetic energy-weighted CR momentum is defined via

 where the minimum and maximum momenta are $p_\mathrm{min}$ and $p_\mathrm{max}$.
 This momentum indicates the energetically dominant part of the spectrum, which is actively driving the outflows.
 We compute $p_\mathrm{peak}$ at different heights at the top and bottom of a cylinder of radius $r=15\,\mathrm{kpc}$ centred on the galaxy.
 Figure~\ref{fig:peak-momentum-diff-heights-time-evol} shows the time evolution of $p_\mathrm{peak}$ at distances ranging from $1$ to $10\,\mathrm{kpc}$ from the midplane (colour coded).
 We note several systematic trends in the evolution that can be directly connected to the gas dynamics in the galaxy.
 High-energy CRs diffuse faster to larger heights, which explains the overall monotonic dependency of larger $p_\mathrm{peak}$ at larger heights.